Regenerative Sourcing and Supply - Fall Session

 A Course for Businesses and Brands | Fall Session Begins November 21, 2019

-This course is designed for companies and brands seeking to engage directly with healthy soil solutions and regenerative agriculture through purchasing and supply systems.
+This course is designed for food, clothing, and natural product brands seeking to engage directly with healthy soil solutions and regenerative agriculture through purchasing and supply systems.

-Building on the success of Kiss the Ground’s Soil Advocate Training, and TGI’s experience from over a decade of working on regeneration, this course will create a community for brands to explore their questions together, and to take concrete steps towards regeneration.
+Building on the success of Kiss the Ground’s Soil Advocate Training, and Terra Genesis International's (TGI) experience from over a decade of working on regeneration, this course will create a community for brands to explore their questions together, and to take concrete steps towards regeneration.

 This course will include a mix of content focused on specific topics like agriculture, supply, climate change, live Q&A with the instructors to look at specific challenges, and breakout group opportunities that will give you the space to develop the direction of your company.